MontclairRobotics/Alloy/README.md

 Alloy is based off the FRC robot framework [Sprocket](https://github.com/MontclairRobotics/Sprocket), but redesigned to abstract away the more complex ideas but still allow for advanced robot functionality.

-Any information regarding Alloy, including how it works, project structure, as well as in depth explanation on how to use all of the components can be found in the project [Wiki](https://github.com/GarrettBurroughs/Alloy/wiki).
-As well as a quick start guide.
+Any information regarding Alloy, including how it works, project structure, as well as in-depth explanation on how to use all of the components can be found in the project [Wiki](https://github.com/GarrettBurroughs/Alloy/wiki) as well as a [quick start guide]().